 If you answered NO, move to the next step.

-Flashes take care of Flashes — let us know what's on your mind by sharing your feedback, ideas, questions and accountability concerns in the feedback form.
+Flashes take care of Flashes — let us know what's on your mind by sharing your feedback, ideas and questions via the feedback form.
 We are here to help make your Kent State experience better, despite these uncertain times.
 Let us know how can we help.